jhoerr/cloudmesh-manual/docs-source/source/install.md

 ```

 It will take a while to install On newer machines 1 minte, on older significant
 longer.

-YOu can than test if
+You can than test if

 ``` bash
 $ cms help